PawleN-D/chuck-facts/README.md

 ### Prerequisites:

-To run this project localyou need to have this installed on your machine: - VS Code(or any other code editor) - nodejs latest version - update npm pacakges - Modern Web browser but preferably Chrome - Git Bash
+To run this project locally you need to have this installed on your machine: - VS Code(or any other code editor) - nodejs latest version - update npm pacakges - Modern Web browser but preferably Chrome - Git Bash

 ### Libraries and frameworks